ScottLogic/OpenInferESG/backend/tests/Ragas/utils/README.md

 - `ragas_evaluation_dataset.jsonl`: Initial JSONL file with questions and references
 - `ragas_evaluation_with_responses.jsonl`: Enriched JSONL with API responses
-- `evaluation_results.csv`: Evaluation metrics for each question and average scores
+- `evaluation_results.csv`: Evaluation metrics for each question and average scores (will be generated after implementation of the next evaluation step of calling Ragas to generate metrics)

 ## Troubleshooting